Dhanusree-19/leetcode-dsa-practice/README.md

 - **Day 4**:
   → 3423 - Maximum Absolute Difference in a Circular Array
   → 1295 - Find Numbers with Even Number of Digits
   → 1385 - Find the Distance Value Between Two Arrays

+ - **Day 5**:
+  → 35 - Search Insert Position
+  → 704 - Binary Search
+  → 2616 - Minimize the Maximum Difference of Pairs

 ---
 ## 🚀 Why I'm Doing This